 - If demand exceeds supply, components blink and stop working

 A single Energy Generator can support a minimal starter setup of one engine and one balloon.
-The moment you start adding more components, you need to add more generators to match.
-There are no published exact ratios from developer Enjoy Studio yet, but community testing suggests one generator starts struggling once you run two or more engines simultaneously.
+The moment you start adding more components, you need additional generators to match.
+Developer Enjoy Studio has not published exact ratios yet, but community testing suggests one generator starts struggling once you run two or more engines simultaneously.

 How to upgrade your airship

 Upgrades are purchased through the airship core on your ship.
 You need the required coins and materials in your inventory at the time of purchase.
-Buying an upgrade does not automatically improve performance though.
+Buying an upgrade does not automatically improve performance.
 You still need to physically add the corresponding components to your ship to see the effect.

 For example, buying the first speed upgrade does nothing if you still only have one Wooden Engine.
 You need to build and connect a second engine to actually gain the speed benefit.